 In Fig.~\ref{fig: comparison complexity curves free and integrable}, we show the upper bounds on complexity we obtain as a function of time for the free (with locality threshold $k=2$), interacting but integrable ($k=4$) and chaotic quartic ($k=4$) SYK Hamiltonian.
-On the first two plots, we compare\footnote{Note that in our conventions the complexity is given by the $t||H'||$ with $H'$ defined with the vector $k_n$ obtained from the different approximation schemes applied to achieve the minimization (\ref{Cbound}).
-This definition of complexity differs by a factor $\sqrt{D} = 2^{N/4}$ with the convention adopted in \cite{evolcompl1,evolcompl2}, as can be seen in, e.g.,~eq.~(4.3) of the former reference.} our bounds with corresponding results for the free and interacting integrable model derived in \cite{evolcompl2}.
+On the first two plots, we compare\footnote{ Note that in our conventions the complexity is given by $t||H'||$ with $H'$ defined as in \eqref{eq: H'} with the vector $k_n$ obtained from the different approximation schemes applied to achieve the minimization (\ref{Cbound}).
+This definition of complexity differs by a normalization factor $\sqrt{D} = 2^{N/4}$ from the convention adopted in \cite{evolcompl1,evolcompl2}, as can be seen in, e.g.,~(4.3) of the former reference.
+The conventions of \cite{evolcompl1,evolcompl2} were chosen to match those of \cite{N1}, which in turn were designed to relate Nielsen's complexity to a lower bound on the minimal number of quantum gates needed to implement a given $n$-qubit unitary operator.
+One can easily translate our results in Nielsen's convention using $\mathcal{C}_{{\rm Nielsen}}(t) = \mathcal{C}(t)/\sqrt{D}$.
+In that convention, it is natural to modify the normalization of the Hamiltonian \eqref{TrH2} to ${\rm Tr}[H^2] =D$, which ensures a universal early-time growth $\mathcal{C_{\rm Nielsen}}(t) = t$ and effectively rescales the $x$- and $y$-axes identically in all our figures displaying the evolution of complexity (since this normalization implies a simultaneous rescaling of the time coordinate).} our bounds with corresponding results for the free and interacting integrable model derived in \cite{evolcompl2}.
 In that paper, a very stringent upper bound was derived (believed to be the exact complexity value) for the free SYK model \eqref{eq: freeHam SYK}, and a more general upper bound proposed for the interacting integrable model.
 The observed scaling was $\mathcal{C}(t) \sim \sqrt{D} \left( \log_2 D\right)^{1/2} \sim \sqrt{N} 2^{N/4}$ for the free SYK model, while the upper bound for the complexity of the integrable models scaled as $ \mathcal{C}(t) \sim \sqrt{D} \log_2 D \sim N 2^{N/4}$.
 In comparison with the expectation that chaotic models have a complexity plateau height of order $D$, which is supported by the bottom right plot in Fig.~\ref{fig: comparison complexity curves free and integrable}, these integrable models therefore exhibit significantly lowered complexity.
-We remark that these specific scalings hinge of the very peculiar properties of the integrable SYK models, and their broad implications for more generic integral systems remain open for speculation.
+We remark that these specific scalings hinge on the very peculiar properties of the integrable SYK models, and their broad implications for more generic integrable systems remain open for speculation.
 (We shall present below studies of complexity bounds for integrable systems with more conventional properties, but these upper bounds also leave much room for possible behaviors of Nielsen's complexity.)
 In addition, Fig.~\ref{fig: comparison complexity curves free and integrable} displays a comparison of different combinations of lattice optimization techniques in application to the integrable interacting SYK model, where one observes that the LLL algorithm dominates the complexity reduction in this specific case.

 To compare the two approaches, it is useful to review the ideas used in \cite{evolcompl2} to establish the bound, and to recast the derivations in the language of the family of curves \eqref{eq: family of curves kn} to display their relation to the complexity bound (\ref{Cbound}).